didier-durand/lambda-cobol/README.template.md

 below will demonstrate that it makes quite a lot of sense to reuse the massive existing assets on a modern cloud platform to further extend their life and leverage them in new ways.
 It's especially attractive given the incredibly affordable costs of Lambdas when compared to costs of mainframe Mips!

 Feel free to fork and replicate this repo in your own environment (see Setup section below).
 All feedback and suggestions for extensions welcome!
-(Please, open a [Github issue ticket](https://github.com/didier-durand/lambda-cobol/issues) for this purpose)
+(Please, open a [Github issue ticket](https://github.com/didier-durand/lambda-cobol/issues) for this purpose).
+If you like this repository, please, give it a star!

 ## Cobol